 According to various sources, the author of the famous novel on Count Dracula and his castle read a book in the 1890s about Wallachia’s history in the Middle Ages.
 The book mentioned a Wallachian ruling prince known simply as Dracula renowned for his cruelty and daredevil reputation.
 Lacking concrete evidence, the idea that Vlad the Impaler aka Vlad Dracula, with his romanticised reputation and renowned cruelty, served as inspiration for Count Dracula is commonly accepted thanks to its Dracula name association.

 What’s certain is that Bram Stoker never visited Romania.
-As pictures were rare back then, it’s unknown if he saw how Bran Castle looked like, but somehow his description of Dracula’s home comes very close to this Transylvanian castle.
+As pictures were rare back then, it’s unknown if he saw how Bran Castle looked like, but somehow his description of Dracula’s home comes very close to this famous castle in Transylvania.
 In the 1960s the Romanian government decided to use this association to boost Romanian tourism and so Bran Castle came to be known as Dracula Castle.